John Bartlett (Australian politician)

 John Richard Bartlett (27 July 1949 – 8 February 2008) was an Australian politician, elected as a member of the New South Wales Legislative Assembly.

+Biography

 Bartlett was educated in the Hunter Region and attended Newcastle Technical High School (now Merewether High School).
 He was awarded a BA, Dip.
 Ed and Dip.
 T.L by the University of Newcastle.
 He was a Councillor on Port Stephens Council for 16 years, including three years as Mayor, and was a librarian at Nelson Bay High School for 22 years.
 He was married with three children.

 Bartlett represented Port Stephens for the Labor Party from 1999 to 2007.
 He died on 8 February 2008.